arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/01-step.md

 4. Under **Set your application details**, select **JS** as the **Application type** because you are integrating the app using Javascript.

-  Enter `Storedog` as the **Application name**.
+  Enter `Storedog`{{copy}} as the **Application name**.

   Click **Create New RUM Application**.

-  > **Note:** It is important you name your application "Storedog" in this case.
+  > **Important:** It is important you name your application "Storedog" in this activity.
 In upcoming activities, the lab environment will be configured to automatically search for and use this application for RUM.

 5. If you are using NPM to manage dependencies for your project front end, you can integrate RUM using the `@datadog/browser-rum` package.
 However, Storedog uses the inline JavaScript method, so select the **CDN Sync** tab.